Bluesky at Home » Home Decor » Accessories » 7 Wonderful Winter Mantel Decorating Ideas

 Where do we begin decorating for a winter mantel?
 With our Christmas decorations.
 Let me show you how to create a wonderful winter mantel.

-A couple of years ago, as we were organizing and packing away our Christmas decorations, I intentionally looked for items that could be recycled for winter.
+A few years ago, as we were organizing and packing away our Christmas decorations, I intentionally looked for items that could be recycled for winter, especially for our mantel.
+Our mantels are always a focal point no matter the holiday or the season.

 I found many ideas on Pinterest, which I saved to my Winter Home Decor Board.
 Then, because I love to share, I gathered my favorites in a post, 13 Winter Decor Accessory Ideas.